ccdmb/predector/README.md

 We hope that this pipeline can become a platform enabling multiple secretome analyses, with a special focus on eukaryotic (currently only Fungal) effector discovery.

+We would welcome any feedback, suggestions, questions, issue reports or even just you letting us know if you're using the pipeline.
+You can create an [issue](https://github.com/ccdmb/predector/issues) or [discussion](https://github.com/ccdmb/predector/discussions) on GitHub.
+Alternatively you can find more contact details at the [bottom of this page](#contact-us).

 ## Citation and further information
 The Predector pipeline and ranking method is described [here](https://doi.org/10.1038/s41598-021-99363-0):